 This lush meadow jumps out at you after a bend in the road, and it stretches as far as the eye can see.
 It is often so green and beautiful that you won’t have a choice but to stop and take pictures or walk along one of the many trails.
 The meadows also have a small lodge and a lot of camping if you want to spend a couple of days there, hiking and fishing.

-Soda Springs is one of the most popular hikes in the Tuolumne Meadows region, mostly because it is effortless and lets you walk through the meadow on the way to the spring.
+Soda Springs is one of the most popular hikes in the Tuolumne Meadows region, mostly because it is easy and lets you walk through the meadow on the way to the spring.

-The springs are located inside a small cabin and are almost continually boiling.
+The springs are located inside a small cabin and are almost continuously boiling.
 I wouldn’t say this is a must-stop attraction, but if you are looking to walk a little, check it out.

 On the east side of Tuolumne Meadows, there is a granite slab much like Half Dome but much smaller in size.
 Lembert Dome provides a stark contrast with the earthy tones of the meadows and the grays of the granite dome.
-Accessible via a moderately easy hike, the summit offers fantastic views of the fields below.
+Accessible via a moderate hike, the summit offers fantastic views of the road below.
 Read about the hike here.